 However, there are certain health conditions where you should avoid giving it to your dog.
 If your four-legged furry friend has cardiovascular disease, hypertension, glaucoma, lung disease, or is pregnant, DO NOT GIVE BENADRYL TO YOUR DOG!

-Is Benadryl Effective in Helping Kennel Cough?
+Does Benadryl help Kennel Cough?

 Many dog owners report how Benadryl very much helps if and when their dog contracts CIRD.
 It helps to open the passageways, clears up their stuffy nose, and helps reduce the coughing.
 In most cases, a ½ tablet is all that you need to administer.